dotnet/docs/docs/standard/serialization/system-text-json-converters-how-to.md

 * Create an inner class that is a converter following the basic pattern.
 * Override the `CreateConverter` method to return an instance of the inner converter class.
 Configure the inner converter to handle the type-to-convert that is provided at runtime.

-The factory method is required because in .NET there is no universal way to convert an object to a string.
+The factory pattern is required for open generics because in .NET there is no universal way to convert an object to a string.
 And there is no universal way to parse a string and get an object of the desired type.
 Not every .NET type has a `Parse` method.
-For this reason, a converter for an open generic (`List<T>`, for example) has to create a converter for a closed generic type (`List<DateTime>`, for example) behind the scenes.
+For this reason, a converter for an open generic type (`List<T>`, for example) has to create a converter for a closed generic type (`List<DateTime>`, for example) behind the scenes.
 Code must be written to handle each closed-generic type that the converter can handle.

-The same is true of `Enum`: a converter for `Enum` has to create a converter for a specific `Enum` (`WeekdaysEnum`, for example) behind the scenes.
+The `Enum` type is similar to an open generic type: a converter for `Enum` has to create a converter for a specific `Enum` (`WeekdaysEnum`, for example) behind the scenes.

 ## Error handling